 But I refuse to accept that juggling more than one role is necessarily a weakness.
 Actually I see it as a strength.
 Dual roles will be right for some doulas and not for others.

-I am convinced that we have a unique opportunity, in a new era of social media and in a world where women can actually get paid to do what they love, to reach more women and build enduring support systems.
+I am convinced that we have a unique opportunity, in a new era of social media and in a world where women can actually get paid to do what they love, to reach more women and families and build enduring support systems.